carpentries-incubator/genome-mining/_episodes/02-antismash.md

 > > ~~~
 > > $ grep LOCUS region.gbk
 > > ~~~
+> > Locus contains the information of the characteristics of the sequence
 > > {: .laguage-bash}
 > {: .solution}
 {: .challenge}